Falabdullateef/Phylogenetic-Tree-Builder/README.md

 - Choice between UPGMA and WPGMA
 - Optional display of the evolving distance matrix after each merge (each matrix followed by a separator line `--------` for readability)
 - Auto‑generate species labels (a, b, c, …) if you prefer not to type names
-- Simple ASCII tree output with branch lengths
+- Simple ASCII tree output with branch lengths (connectors scaled proportionally)
 - Minimal, dependency‑free core (pure Java)

 ## How It Works